eclipse-theia/theia-website/src/docs/user_ai.md

 ### MCP Configuration View

-In the AI Configuration view, you can access a dedicated tab for Model Context Protocol (MCP) servers.
-This view provides an overview of all configured MCP server settings and their states: Running, Starting, Errored, and Not Running.
+In the AI Configuration view, the **MCP Servers** category provides an overview of all configured Model Context Protocol (MCP) server settings and their states: Running, Starting, Errored, and Not Running.
 You can start or stop any MCP server directly from the configuration interface.

-The MCP configuration tab also lets you manage your servers without editing the settings file manually.
-Use the **Add MCP Server** button at the top of the tab to open a dialog where you can configure a new server.
+The MCP Servers category also lets you manage your servers without editing the settings file manually.
+Use the **Add MCP Server** button at the top of the page to open a dialog where you can configure a new server.
 Each existing server has an **edit** (pencil) and a **delete** (trash) button next to its start/stop controls.
 Editing a server opens the same dialog pre-populated with the existing values; deleting prompts for confirmation before removing the entry from your preferences.

 The dialog supports both server types: